Apple IIGS: Revision history

 While in production between September 1986 and December 1992, the Apple IIGS remained relatively unchanged from its inception.
 During those years, however, Apple did produce some maintenance updates to the system which mainly comprised two new ROM-based updates and a revamped motherboard.
-It is rumored that several prototypes that greatly enhanced the machine's features and capabilities were designed and even built, though only one has ever been publicly exposed (i.e. the "Mark Twain").
-Outlined below are only those revisions and updates officially released by Apple.

 Original firmware release ("ROM version 00")

 During the entire first year of the machine's production, an early, almost beta-like, firmware version shipped with the machine and was notably bug-ridden.
 Some limitations of this include the fact that the built-in RAM Disk can't be set larger than 4 MB (even if more RAM is present) and the firmware contains the very early System 1.x toolsets.
 It became incompatible with most native Apple IIGS software written from late-1987 onward, and OS support only lasted up to System 3.
 The startup splash screen of the original ROM only displays the words "Apple IIgs" at the top center of the screen, in the same fashion that previous Apple II models identify themselves.